gtarobotics/self-driving-car/README.md

 The image id is: ami-0267c362

-Launch at least a p2-xlarge instance (one K80 GPU)
+Launch at least a [p2.xlarge CUDA compute](https://aws.amazon.com/ec2/instance-types/p2/) instance (one K80 GPU)

 Once in the EC2 instance shell you can run the quick benchmark like this: